 Stop feeling like you have to follow arbitrary “rules” and do what works best for you.

 You Need a Group of Working Mom Friends

 A support network is essential for your success in your career and general mental sanity.
-Having a group of women, with kids of a similar age, dealing with all the same stuff, and balancing a career has made my life so much easier and manageable.
+Having a group of women, with kids of a similar age, dealing with all the same stuff and balancing a career has made my life so much easier and manageable.
 These girls know what it’s like to take a conference call in a closet or have shown up to an 8 a.m. meeting wearing two different heels.
-They’ve pumped in their office, dealt with nannies and babysitters who canceled at the last-minute, and ran through airports to catch an early flight praying the entire flight home that you make it to the Christmas concert in time (me).
-My one girlfriend thought she was texting a friend of hers and instead sent a super inappropriate message to a new hire because she was exhausted, making dinner, and had a kid hanging off her ankle.
+They’ve pumped in their office, dealt with nannies and babysitters who canceled at the last-minute, and ran through airports to catch an early flight, praying the entire flight home to make it to the Christmas concert in time (me).
+My one girlfriend thought she was texting a friend of hers and, instead, sent a super inappropriate message to a new hire because she was exhausted, making dinner, and had a kid hanging off her ankle.
 It was horrifying and hilarious.
-The point is, you must have people in your life who get your situation.
+The point is that you must have people in your life who get your situation.
 Knowing that other women are dealing with the same kind of craziness empowers and encourages you to get through the tough times, and they help you celebrate the successes.
 They’re like your biggest cheerleaders.

 It took having these two incredible girls and this journey of modern motherhood to get the confidence I lacked in my youth.
-Over the last decade I’ve become fearless and for the first time in my life feel powerful as a woman.
-So when I have my days when I am at my wit’s end (which is frequent) I remind myself that this experience has allowed me to grow into the best version of myself, and most important,not only are my kids not suffering, they are thriving.
+Over the last decade, I’ve become fearless and, for the first time in my life, feel powerful as a woman.
+So when I have my days when I am at my wit’s end (which is frequently), I remind myself that this experience has allowed me to grow into the best version of myself, and most important, not only are my kids not suffering, they are thriving.